msucloudfellowship/msucloudfellowship.github.io/docs/index.md

 ## Text

-We will occaisionally link to the following book:
+We will occasionally link to the following book:

 **"Cloud Computing for Science and Engineering", Ian Foster and Dennis B. Gannon, September 2017**